 History of International Day of Happiness

 International Day of Happiness has a huge global history regarding its creation and founding.
-Introduced by Advisor Jayme Illien, CEO of the United Nations New Economic Paradigm Project and founder of
+It was introduced by Advisor Jayme Illien, CEO of the United Nations New Economic Paradigm Project and founder of

 The General Assembly of the United Nations agreed with this idea and proclaimed this day as International Day of Happiness back in July of 2012.
 According to the United Nations, this holiday recognizes the relevance of happiness as being an essential part of universal goals and aspirations when it comes to public policy.